-Students should notify the clinical coordinator as the first step in the medical radiography program's grievance policy.
-The clinical coordinator has 5 business (school) days to respond.
-If the student is not satisfied with the action taken by the clinical coordinator, the student will notify the medical radiography chair of the grievance.
+Students should notify the clinical coordinator or faculty member as the first step in the medical radiography program's grievance policy.
+The clinical coordinator/faculty member has 5 business (school) days to respond.
+If the student is not satisfied with the action taken by the clinical coordinator/faculty member, the student will notify the medical radiography chair of the grievance.
 The medical radiography chair has 5 business (school) days to respond to the student.
 If the student is still not satisfied with the action, the student should notify the Dean of Allied Health, who will have 5 business (school) days to respond the student.

 If the student wishes to appeal the decision, they may initiate the Student Appeal process, with steps listed in the BHSU Student Handbook.